SICKLE CELL TRAIT

 - Build up slowly in training with paced progressions, allowing longer periods of rest and recovery between repetitions.

 - Encourage participation in preseason strength and conditioning programs to enhance the preparedness of athletes for performance testing which should be sports-specific.
 Athletes with sickle cell trait should be excluded from participation in performance tests such as mile runs, serial sprints, etc., as several deaths have occurred from participation in this setting.

 - Cessation of activity with onset of symptoms [muscle ‘cramping’, pain, swelling, weakness, tenderness; inability to “catch breath”, fatigue].

 - If sickle-trait athletes can set their own pace, they seem to do fine.

 - All athletes should participate in a year-round, periodized strength and conditioning program that is consistent with individual needs, goals, abilities and sport-specific demands.
 Athletes with sickle cell trait who perform repetitive high-speed sprints and/or interval training that induces high levels of lactic acid should be allowed extended recovery between repetitions since this type of conditioning poses special risk to these athletes.

 - Ambient heat stress, dehydration, asthma, illness, and altitude predispose the athlete with sickle trait to an onset of crisis in physical exertion.

-- a.
-Adjust work/rest cycles for environmental heat stress
+- Adjust work/rest cycles for environmental heat stress

-- d.
-No workout if an athlete with sickle trait is ill
+- No workout if an athlete with sickle trait is ill

 - Educate to create an environment that encourages athletes with sickle cell trait to report any symptoms immediately; any signs or symptoms such as fatigue, difficulty breathing, leg or low back pain, or leg or low back cramping in an athlete with sickle cell trait should be assumed to be sickling.